 1o Information on the general approach a) Brief overview of the entity's general approach for taking account of environmental, social and governance quality criteria and, in particular, in the investment policy and strategy.
-Pages 6, 14, 18, 19 b) The content, frequency and means used by the entity to inform subscribers, affiliates, contributors, beneficiaries and clients about the environmental, social and governance quality criteria which are factored into the investment policy and strategy.
-Page 11 c) A list of the financial products mentioned in respect of Articles 8 and 9 of the SFDR, and the overall proportion, as a percentage, of the outstanding under management taking account of the environmental, social and governance quality criteria in the total amount of outstanding managed by the entity.
-Page 14 d) Taking account of ESG criteria in the decision-making process for the allocation of new management mandates by the entities.
-Page 13 e) Adherence of the entity or certain financial products to a charter, code, initiative, or obtaining certification for taking account of ESG criteria, and a brief description of these.
-Page 10 a) Description of the financial, human and technical resources devoted to taking account of ESG criteria in the investment strategy in relation to the total outstanding managed or held by the entity.
+Pages 6, 14, 18, b) The content, frequency and means used by the entity to inform subscribers, affiliates, contributors, beneficiaries and clients about the environmental, social and governance quality criteria which are factored into the investment policy and strategy.
+Page 11 c) A list of the financial products mentioned in respect of Articles 8 and 9 of the SFDR, and the overall proportion, as a percentage, of the outstanding under management taking account of the environmental, social and governance quality criteria in the total amount of outstanding managed by the entity. d) Taking account of ESG criteria in the decision-making process for the allocation of new management mandates by the entities. e) Adherence of the entity or certain financial products to a charter, code, initiative, or obtaining certification for taking account of ESG criteria, and a brief description of these.
+Page 10 2o Information on the in-house resources rolled out by the entity a) Description of the financial, human and technical resources devoted to taking account of ESG criteria in the investment strategy in relation to the total outstanding managed or held by the entity.
 Page 9 b) Initiatives introduced with an eye to bolstering the entity's in-house capabilities.
-Pages 9, 16 a) Knowledges, skills and experience of the governance boards, in particular the administration, supervisory and management bodies, in respect of decision-making to include ESG criteria in the investment policy and strategy of the entity and the entities controlled by the latter where applicable.
+Pages 9, 16 3° Information on the approach to take account of environmental, social and governance quality criteria at entity-governance level a) Knowledges, skills and experience of the governance boards, in particular the administration, supervisory and management bodies, in respect of decision-making to include ESG criteria in the investment policy and strategy of the entity and the entities controlled by the latter where applicable.
 Pages 8, 9 b) Inclusion, pursuant to Article 5 of the SFDR, in remuneration policies of information on how those policies are consistent with the integration of sustainability risks, including explanations of the criteria for matching the remuneration policy with performance indicators.
 Pages 18, 19, 30, 31 c) Integration of ESG criteria into the by-laws of the entity's board of directors or supervisory board.
-Page 8 o Information on the engagement strategy vis-à-vis issuers or management companies and its implementation a) Scope of companies concerned by the engagement strategy. b) Overview of the voting policy. c) Review of the engagement strategy rolled out which may include the proportion of companies with which the entity has started discussions, the topics covered and initiatives to monitor this strategy.
+Page 8 4° Information on the engagement strategy vis-à-vis issuers or management companies and its implementation a) Scope of companies concerned by the engagement strategy. b) Overview of the voting policy. c) Review of the engagement strategy rolled out which may include the proportion of companies with which the entity has started discussions, the topics covered and initiatives to monitor this strategy.
 Page 25 d) Review of the voting policy, in particular concerning tabling and voting on resolutions on ESG issues. e) Decision taken on the investment strategy, particularly concerning sectoral disengagement.